The-Marcy-Lab-School/js-fun-with-events-lab/README.md

   - All other buttons on the page are no longer disabled.
   - The text in the `resume` button changes back to `pause`.
 6. As a user, I can type something in the comment input, and when I submit the form, a new `<p>` tag will be added inside the `#list.comments` div without the page refreshing.

-#### Bonus
-1. Create a "Like" button.
-As a user, I can click on this button in order to "like" the number currently displayed in the counter.
-The liked numbers appear as an `<li>` in an unordered list along side how many times that number was liked.
+7. Create a "Like" button.
+As a user, I can click on the LIke button in order to "like" the number currently displayed in the counter.
+The liked numbers appears as an `<li>` in an unordered list along side how many times that number was liked.

 ## Directions